-Our Chief Financial Officer was paid an annual bonus of \$505,000, or approximately 200% of his 2013 annual bonus opportunity, which included an extraordinary bonus award of \$280,000 in cash and the award of unrestricted stock as described on page 21 in recognition of his contributions to the Alltel Sale.
+Our Chief Financial Officer was paid an annual bonus of \$242,000, or approximately 95% of his 2014 annual bonus opportunity.
 As with the Chief Executive Officer, the Compensation Committee took note of the Company's strong financial performance for the year.
-The Committee also viewed his individual performance very favorably, particularly his work during and after the Alltel Sale on the separation of our U.S. wireless retail assets and transitioning personnel and operations accordingly.
+The Committee also viewed his individual performance very favorably, particularly his work in completing the Company's amended credit facility on favorable terms, the remediation of material weaknesses disclosed by the Company for the 2014 year in the Company's Annual Report on Form 10-K and the expansion of the Company's financial planning and analysis capabilities.